janfri/regtest/README.md

 Regtest.exit_codes[:fail] = 0
 ```

-This also should be don in a `.regtest` file and not in the sample files.
+This also should be done in a `.regtest` file and not in the sample files.

 Because in a `.regtestrc` file are individual configuration aspects of your
 workflow and environment it should not be checked into your SCM.

+## Plugin regtest/git

+If you use the git plugin (`require 'regtest/git'`) there will be two options
+you can set:

+* `Regtest::Git.git_dir`
+* `Regtest::Git.work_tree`

+which corresponds to the git parameters `--git-dir` and `--work-path`.
+Which
+could be helpful if you run `regtest` from inside an other git repository than
+your regtest files.
+Have a look at the git documentation for more details.

+As said above: this should also be done in a local `.regtestrc` file.

 ## Rake task